SnigdhaRoy/Notebook/content/posts/intro-to-physics/intro-to-physics.md

 Reference frame / frame of reference - A point of view from which measurements can be made.
 All frames of reference are equally valid.

+Scalar Quantity - A distance that only shows magnitude, not direction

+Vector Quantity - A distance that shows magnitude and direction

+# Rules to Know

+## Distance, Displacement, Velocity

+- Distance is always positive, displacement can be negative and positive
+- Distance is the amount total traveled
+- Displacement is the exact amount of units it took to get to the final position
+- Scalar quantities are the speed and distance, where they will always be positive
+- Vector quantities are the velocity and displacement where they can also be negative, depending on the direction
+- D = VT where D = distance or displacement AND V = velocity or speed.
+T = time
+- Average speed = distance / time  where Average velocity = displacement / time

+## Acceleration

+- Acceleration tells you how fast the speed -- or really, the velocity is changing
+- acceleration - change in velocity / change in time
+    - final velocity - initial velocity / time = change in velocity
+- Any time the acceleration is positive, velocity will increase.
+Negative acceleration makes negative velocity
+- Vf = V0 + at which means that the final velocity = initial velocity + acceleration(time)

+## Gravitational Acceleration and Projectile Motion

+- G = -9.8 m/2^2 is the gravitational acceleration for the earth, it's a constant rule
+- Projectile Motion - a projectile is an object that is moving under the influence of gravity (friction and air resistance is ignored)
+- Gravitational acceleration affects vertical acceleration, not horizontal acceleration

+## Newton's Laws of Motion

+- 1st law of motion - An object at rest will remain at trest unless acted on by a force.
+Ab object in motion will continue in motion unless acted on by a net force.

+- 2nd law of motion - The net force of an object is equal to the mass times the acceleration.
+    - F = m*a  /// Fnet = mass * acceleration